JustinTDCT/caseScope7/README.md

 - Checkbox: "Show only SIGMA violations"
 - Filters for events flagged by Chainsaw rules
 - View violation details and matched rules
+- Checkbox: "Show only IOC matches"
+- Filters for events matching indicators of compromise
+- View matched IOCs and matched field details

 ## SIGMA Rules